NUCLEAR SAFETY ISSUES

-A primary focus of the Samuel Lawrence Foundation is the environmental threat arising from nuclear waste.
+A primary focus of the Samuel Lawrence Foundation is the environmental threat arising from 3.6 million pounds of nuclear waste at San Onofre State Beach.

 Time is not on our side